rvk-utd/hanna/modules/hanna-react/README-conventions.md

 } & BemPropsModifier;
 ```

-## Abstract components and private modules.

-If you create "abstract" components that are only to be consumed by other
-components (like, for example [\_abstract/Button](src/_abstract/Button.tsx))
-you should locate them inside the folder [src/\_abstract](src/_abstract).

-If the components are "private", single-purpose sub-components, either place
-them inline with their parent component, or extract them to a sibling module
-file with the ending `.privates.{ts,tsx}`.

 ## Prefer props over nested components

 As a rule of thumb, when an exported component renders a list of sub-items of